Home » Projects » ESTEP projects » ESSA » Project

 Background

-Economic, digital and technological developments, as well as energy efficiency demands, present the European Steel Industry with a number of challenges.
+The European Steel Industry is confronted with significant challenges due to economic, digital, social and technological developments.
 In particular, the rapid and constant change the industry is experiencing requires it to update the qualifications, knowledge and skills of its workforce in continuous ways.

 A more highly qualified, specialised and multi-skilled workforce is needed to address all of these developments, but the industry faces skills gaps, skills shortages, recruitment difficulties and talent management issues.